Locations:

 Overview

-Illustration of a child hanging from a branch with one arm and a closeup of a ruptured and stretched nerve injury in the brachial plexus.
+Illustration of a child hanging from a branch by one arm, with a closeup of a ruptured and stretched brachial plexus nerve

 Injury to your brachial plexus often happens when your arm is forcibly pulled or stretched or your head and neck are forcibly pulled away from your shoulder.